Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 When, in the course of the previous technique, your partner does not allow you to grip the finishing lapel or shoulder for the X-choke finish, remember that you still have that first deep lapel grip.
 This is the time to transition to the brabo of all brabos.
 As they reach across to defend the cross choke, drag their arm across their chest (you can either grip their sleeve to pull, or you can grab their elbow/triceps area, which is my personal preference).
 Drop your weight down onto your partner's triceps or shoulder, and you can facilitate the horrible choke finish by hugging your partner's head or back, as shown in the video.

-This choke has been in the game in America at least since the early 2000s, when it became effective both from half guard top (and the knee cut position), and from the closed guard, including the ability to set up armbars from the guard.
+This choke has been in the game in America since at least the early 2000s, when it became effective both from half guard top (and the knee cut position) and from the closed guard, including the ability to set up armbars from the guard.
 Although it isn't as commonly used in sport BJJ today, that's simply because there are so many other options available.
-The brabo continues to be a viable technique at all levels of competition, from white to black, and a personal favorite for many who otherwise struggle with gi chokes.
+The brabo continues to be a viable technique at all levels of competition and a personal favorite for many who otherwise struggle with gi chokes.
 The brabo is incredibly powerful.